-The names of the persons who were directors of the ICAV at any time during the year ended 30 June 2022 are set out on page 2.
+The names of the directors of the ICAV as at 30 June 2023 are set out on page 2.
 There were no changes to the Directors during the year.

 Mr. Hermanus Steyn and Mr. Carey Millerd are directors of the Manager.